mjbuckley/wikipedia-rating-project-plugin/README.md

 1. A working WordPress installation.
   * [Guide to installing WordPress](https://codex.wordpress.org/Installing_WordPress)
 2. An admin username and password for your WordPress site.
-3. Your server should be running PHP version 5.5 or 5.6: The plugin was developed and tested on PHP version 5.5 and 5.6.
-It is possible that it will work on versions 5.3 and 5.4, but this is untested.
+3. Your server should be running PHP version 5.6 or greater: The plugin was developed and tested on PHP version 5.6.
+It is possible that it will work on some older versions, but this is untested.
 It will definitely NOT work on versions 5.2 and older.

 ### Installation